 I truly believe in the statement “Hire a professional for everything you can’t do professionally yourself”, however if hiring a designer is not in your budget, then the second best way to get a house that you love is to follow the rules.

-In my True Colour Expert Workshops, I reveal the guidelines I have discovered inside my system of Understanding Undertones to designers, decorators, architects, homeowners and stagers.
+In my Specify Colour with Confidence Workshops, I reveal the guidelines I have discovered inside my system of Understanding Undertones to designers, decorators, architects, homeowners and stagers.

 As a professional, once you know the rules, you can break them.
 Not only can you break them, but you must as every situation is different and usually requires a custom solution.